Avoid being scalded by surprisingly high hot-water bills.

 A solar system requires the installation of a storage tank and solar collector panels.
 It is a costly process that takes longer as the installer will need to inspect the site to plan the installation.

-Disposal of old system
+Cost to dispose of old system

 One of the more significant ‘forgotten fees’ is the charge to remove the old hot water system during its replacement.